+PRESCHOOL

-PRESCHOOL North Marion Primary School offers half day Preschool classes for children who turn 3 or 4 years old before September 1st.
+North Marion Primary School offers half day Preschool classes for children who turn 3 on or before March 1st.
 Tuition is charged for these classes.
 Preschool classes meet Monday, Tuesday, Thursday, and Friday for either an AM or a PM session, but there is no school on Wednesday.